Last Updated: 2020-10-28

 First and foremost, the <template>

 tag is useful and performant, but it isn't packaged with the logic of the component thus making it difficult to distribute the template with the rest of the logic.
-Additionally the way template elements work inherently lend to imperative code, which in many cases, leads to less-readable code compared to declarative coding patterns.
+Additionally the way template elements are used inherently lend to imperative code, which in many cases, leads to less-readable code compared to declarative coding patterns.

 Using Lit HTML